 Some of the information below includes affiliate links.
 When you click these links I make a small commission from your purchase!
 Thank you for supporting me, and reading my article about cruising with children!

 It’s vacation time!
-Spring break is happening or starting soon for a lot of families, and that means fun family vacations.
-In our house, we just got back from an AMAZING 2-week Caribbean cruise.
-We are avid cruisers and our LO is already moving on up in our favorite cruise lines loyalty program.
+Summer break is happening or starting soon for a lot of families, and that means fun family vacations.
+We are avid cruisers and our LO is already moving on up in Royal Caribbean‘s cruise lines loyalty program.
 Vacationing and cruising with a child is definitely different, but I am glad we took the steps to prepare ourselves.
 Below are some tips for having an amazing vacation while cruising with Children.

 Research the cruise line/ship before you book

 Your first step is to make sure your child is old enough to cruise.
 From our experience with cruising with children, children must be 6 months or older to cruise.
 Your next step is to make sure the cruise ship you want to travel on has programs/activities for your children’s age range.
 The last thing you want is to book a cruise on a ship that has no activities for your children.
 This can be organized activities in the cruise lines kid’s programs or even just activities to do on the ship.
 (Example: bumper cars, ice skating, swimming pools/splash parks/water slides, etc.) Most cruise lines have age-based activity programs for kids.
 (We sailed on Royal Caribbean and they have their Royal Babies and Tots program, and then their Adventure Ocean for old children.)

 If you are planning on participating in excursions while cruising call your selected cruise line and talk to them about age requirements for excursions.
 Some excursions have age requirements so if you have younger children they may not be old enough to participate.
 For our cruise, our daughter was not old enough to participate in the majority of the excursions available.
 This meant we had to either forego some excursions or go on our own adventures.